Our top tips!

 What are suicidal thoughts?

-There are always other ways to deal with these feelings, and if you are ever having feelings or harming yourself you should speak to somebody.
+There are always other ways to deal with these feelings, and if you are ever having these feelings or harming yourself you should speak to somebody.

 Are suicidal thoughts serious?